I'm Honey!

 Pancakes.

-That’s the first thing brought to mind when I think of my Aunt J. My vibrant, fierce, tennis-playing aunt who loves fresh flowers, Gilbert and Sullivan songs, and tight hugs.
+That’s the first thing brought to mind when I think of my Aunt J, a beloved family member.
+My vibrant, fierce, tennis-playing aunt who loves fresh flowers, Gilbert and Sullivan songs, and tight hugs.

 As a child, waking up in her house meant the smell of melting butter and a table full of laughter with my cousins.
 Those crispy pancakes did not come off her spatula fast enough.
 Aunt J was nurturing and generous.
+I always made sure to acknowledge the positive impact she had on my life and the many ways she contributed to our family.
 She once sat for hours in an empty house waiting for movers so I could inherit my grandmother’s wooden dressers since I had moved out of state.
 She was intolerant of gossip and cuss words.
 I respected her standards and boundaries.

 A Change In Aunt J

 The times I finally did call her left me feeling defeated.
 I was struggling with how to remedy my side of our relationship.
 I had to find a way in spite of my fear or anger, to honor who she is to me and not alienate her in response to how she acted.
+I realized I needed to make decisions about how to approach our relationship and communication moving forward.
 This year, when COVID-19 affected our country I realized that we were all one pandemic away from isolation and loneliness.
 I have found if I prepare, I can still reach out to her in a loving way.
 And, I can use these guidelines for the other people in my life who for reasons of illness or aging are isolated as well.

 Schedule